conda/conda-build/docs/source/concepts/generating-index.rst

 Parts of a channel
 ------------------

-* Channeldata.json contains metadata about the channel including
+* Channeldata.json contains metadata about the channel, including:

-  * what subdirs the channel contains
+    - What subdirs the channel contains.

-  * what packages exist in the channel and what subdirs they are in
+    - What packages exist in the channel and what subdirs they are in.

 * Subdirs are associated with platforms.
-For example, the linux-64 subdir contains packages for linux 64 systems
+For example, the linux-64 subdir contains packages for linux-64 systems.

 * Repodata.json contains an index of the packages in a subdir.
-Each subdir will have it's own repodata
+Each subdir will have it's own repodata.

-* Packages as tarballs under corresponding subdirs
+* Channels have packages as tarballs under corresponding subdirs.

 channeldata.json
 ----------------